cedricwalter/git-branch-renamer-maven-plugin/readme.md

 This plugin allow you to keep in ALL branches the same pom version for all your projects: for example ```MASTER-SNAPSHOT``` and never change it again.

-the project version will be derived from branch name automatically when running in your continuous integration server.
+the project version will be derived from branch name automagically when running in your continuous integration server.

-branch name ```feature/xxxx```
+Example if your branch name is named ```feature/xxxx```

 * ```<version>xxxx-SNAPSHOT</version>```   (default)
 * ```<version>xxxx</version>```  (release = true)